exa04/cyma/README.md

 ## ✨ Overview

-Plext is a collection of flexible, composable views that you can use to make any plug-in UI with ease.
+Cyma is a collection of flexible, composable views that you can use to make any plug-in UI with ease.
 It uses various custom ring buffers for real-time visualizers, allowing you to easily build plug-in UIs that are performant.

 ## 🧰 What's included

-Check out [this](https://github.com/223230/plext/milestone/1) milestone to see what views will eventually be added.
+Check out [this](https://github.com/223230/cyma/milestone/1) milestone to see what views will eventually be added.
 Do you think something's missing?
 File a feature request so it can be added!